 Normally, when a dog swallows something it goes down the esophagus and into the stomach.
-When a dog chokes, the item that was swallowed goes down the trachea, which leads to the lungs.
+When a dog chokes, the item that was swallowed goes down or obstructs the trachea, which leads to the lungs.
 The trachea is for breathing and the esophagus is for eating, so if food or another item goes down the wrong tube, choking results.

 Signs Your Dog is Choking